Prepare for change with our marketing transformation guide

-Marketing, like it or not, is a head office or administrative function.
-Like most jobs available today, marketing roles are susceptible to transformation, automation or outsourcing.
+Marketing, like it or not, is a head office or admin function.
+Like most jobs today, marketing roles are susceptible to transformation, automation or outsourcing.
 If this sounds like the preserve of large corporations, you would be wrong.
-Companies of all sizes have opportunities to transform their marketing and transform their ROI.
+Companies of all sizes can transform their marketing and their ROI.
 Read on to find out more.

 Why do I need to transform?
-And what is the impact of digital transformation and marketing?
+And what is the impact of digital transformation?

-To answer the first question, most companies do not have a choice.
-Whether it be a move from offline marketing techniques to online, direct mail campaigns to e-mail, networks to social media groups or simply that the businesses have grown rapidly, marketing will go through a transformation of sorts.
+Firstly, most companies do not have a choice.
+Whether it be a move from offline marketing to online, direct mail to e-mail, networks to social media groups or simply rapid growth, marketing will change.

-For modern marketers, change is a fact of life and possibly more so for marketers than some other professionals as technological change sweeps across the profession and digital skills become more and more important owing to the digital transformation of marketing itself.
+Secondly, change is a fact of life for modern marketers.
+Technological change sweeps across the profession and digital skills become more important owing to the digital transformation of marketing itself.

-Staying agile within this environment requires marketing managers and business owners to develop a marketing strategy and marketing plan that are fluid and flexible yet researched, right on trend and robust.
+Thirdly, staying agile in this environment requires marketing and business owners to develop a marketing strategy and marketing plan that are fluid and flexible.
+Also, they must be researched, right on trend and robust.

-Think Beyond is a marketing management consultancy operating from Wilmslow and Alderley Edge in Cheshire.
+Think Beyond is a marketing consultancy operating from Wilmslow and Alderley Edge in Cheshire.
 We service clients across the North West and beyond.
-We specialise in marketing strategy to help businesses increase sales and marketing ROI and we even help you put that strategy into action.
-To speak to a Chartered Marketer at Think Beyond, call 01625 682110 for a no obligation, confidential discussion.
+We specialise in marketing strategy to increase sales and marketing ROI and we even help you put that strategy into action.
+To speak to a Chartered Marketer at Think Beyond, call 01625 682110 now.

 What types of transformation in marketing do I need to know about?

 1. Rationalise websites and social channels

-If a business has operated for a long time, it may have built up a number of websites, microsites, landing pages, domains and social channels.
-All of these carry cost and an administrative burden that may be reduced by consolidating or switching off redundant services.
+If a business has operated for a long time, it may have many websites, microsites, landing pages, domains and social channels.
+All of these carry cost and burden you can reduce by consolidating or switching off redundant services.
 Even a website that you are not using may be incurring hosting charges.